hashicorp/terraform-website/content/source/docs/cloud/api/configuration-versions.html.md

 }
 ```

+### Configuration Files Upload URL

+Once a configuration version is created, use the `upload-url` attribute to [upload configuration files](#upload-configuration-files) associated with that version.
+The `upload-url` attribute is only provided in the response when creating configuration versions.

 ### Configuration Version Status

 A configuration version will be in the `pending` status when initially created.
 It will remain pending until configuration files are supplied via [upload](#upload-configuration-files), and while they are processed.